pakrym/pipelines/pipelines.md

 There's another optimization that we need to make before we call this server complete.
 Right now we have a bunch of heap allocated buffers in a list.

-We can improve the allocations by using the `ArrayPool<byte>` to avoid repeated buffer allocations as we're parse more lines from the client:
+We can improve the allocations by using the `ArrayPool<byte>` to avoid repeated buffer allocations as we parse more lines from the client:

 ```C#
 async Task ProcessLinesAsync(NetworkStream stream)